 2 positions available

-Surveys were carried out annually from 1992–2014, and biennially since.
-This is the most comprehensive time series of species abundance at water depths of 200 to 800 m in New Zealand’s 200-mile Exclusive Economic Zone.
+The Chatham Rise trawl survey series was started in 1992 and is the most comprehensive time series of species’ abundance at water depths of 200 to 800 m in New Zealand’s 200-mile Exclusive Economic Zone (EEZ).
+The 2024 survey will be the 28th in this time-series.